Accounting Standards Oversight Council

 Christine Wiedman is KPMG Professor of Accounting and the Associate Director of Scholarship at the School of Accounting and Finance, University of Waterloo, where she has taught since 2006.
 Previously, she held academic appointments at the Ivey Business School, Western University, and the Mason School of Business William & Mary.
-Christine has been a member of the AcSB’s Academic Advisory Council since 2005.
+Christine served as a member of the AcSB’s Academic Advisory Council from 2005 to 2017.
 She received her PhD from Cornell University.

 Christine has received numerous academic honours and has published widely in leading journals.
 Her research interests encompass financial reporting and governance issues, including the determinants of firms' financial reporting and disclosure choices, the role of regulation on corporate fraud, and the interpretation of accounting information by capital market participants.
 She is a member of the editorial boards of several journals, including “Contemporary Accounting Research”.

 Heather Wolfe is Managing Director, Client Relationships, Defined Benefit Solutions at Sun Life Financial, and has been with that organization since 2011.
 Her responsibilities include strategic planning, solution development, market segmentation and prospecting, product innovation and marketing.
 From 2005 Heather was Associate Vice President, Retirement and Savings with TD Bank Financial Group, and prior to that she was a consulting actuary at Mercer Human Resource Consulting in Toronto and the U.K.